mcaminiti/homeassistant/README.md

 - Update location for user based on geolocation zones (Work, School, Church, Home)
 - Enable holiday color lights on outside lights
 - Send Text notification and flash lights if water detected in basement
+- Send Text notification and flash lights if water detected by washing machine
+- Cut power to washing machine if water detected by washing machine
 - Send Text notification and flash lights if CO / Smoke detectors go off
 - Send alert if Eth miner hashrate drops
 - Send alert if power is lost at the house
 - Enhance security system through extra sensors and motion reading
 - Send alert if auxiliary / emergency heat is activated
+- Send long term data to InfluxDB for Grafana configuration

 # Devices